javmencia/javmencia.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming PhD student in Biostatistics at the Dalla Lana School of Public Health at the University of Toronto, currently I am interning at AstraZeneca's Oncology Outcomes Research department supporting real world evidence studies.
+I am a PhD student in Biostatistics at the Dalla Lana School of Public Health at the University of Toronto, I am also interning at AstraZeneca's Oncology Outcomes Research department supporting real world evidence studies.

 I am highly interested in the applications of machine learning to risk prediction for chronic conditions and causal inference.